bhumika503/HackerRankAlgorithm/README.md

-# HackerRank Algorithm
+# HackerRank Algorithm Solutions

-1. miltary_time.py
+## 1. miltary_time.py

-strings are immutable.
+Strings are immutable.
 Cannot replace a character in a string.
 Have to create a new string.